Rates for Meals & Accomodations

 Extras to make your tent cozy are a rug or two, a lounge chair, and a pee bucket with lid so you don’t have to make a trip in the middle of the night (just empty into the toilet in the morning).
 Feel free to bring whatever makes you comfortable while camping!

-Staying at the Field Campus ~ Your Tent
+Staying at the Field Campus ~ Your Tent or Vehicle

 The dining hall has a double refrigerator with some space for you to store snack items during your stay.
 There is shelf space for dry goods.
 If you are bringing food to store, please make sure it is labeled clearly with your name.
-We also ask that you remove all of your food when you leave.
+We also ask that you remember to remove all of your food when you leave.

 NO FOOD IS ALLOWED IN TENTS!
 We have black bears moving through the campus occasionally.
 If there is no food in your tent, they will move on.
-It probably isn’t a good idea to leave food in your car either.
+It probably isn’t a good idea to leave food in your RV or car either.

 Breakfast is served from 7 - 7:30 am and lunch fixings are available until 8 am.
 Dinner is served @ 6 pm, unless otherwise notified.